- Psoriasis is an autoimmune disease that inflames areas of skin, causing discomfort, itching, and raised skin lesions.

-Your blood vessels can also become inflamed, a condition that contributes to the development of atherosclerosis.
+Blood vessels can also become inflamed, a condition that contributes to the development of atherosclerosis.
 Atherosclerosis is the buildup of a fatty substance called plaque, inside your artery walls.
-Plaque slows or interrupts the flow of blood to your heart, which can heighten your risk of heart disease and heart attack.
+Plaque slows or interrupts the flow of blood to your heart, which will heighten your risk of heart disease and heart attack.

-People who have severe forms of the skin disease and are under the age of 60 are more likely to develop heart disease, according to findings published in the Journal of the American Medical Association (JAMA, 2006).
+People who have severe forms of the skin disease and are under the age of 60 are more likely to develop heart disease, according to findings published in the Journal of the American Medical Association.

-Don’t panic if you have psoriasis and fall into the appropriate age group.
-There are plenty of ways to strengthen your heart through diet, exercise, and stress reduction.
+Although psoriasis can mean an increased risk of heart problems, there are plenty of ways to strengthen your heart through diet, exercise, and stress reduction.

 Make lifestyle adjustments such as quitting smoking and incorporating daily exercise into your life to increase your heart health.
-The American Heart Association recommends exercising for 75 to 150 minutes weekly, depending on the intensity level of your workout (AHA, 2012).
+The American Heart Association recommends exercising for 75 to 150 minutes weekly, depending on the intensity level of your workout.
 As far as the type of exercise, anything goes.
-Dance, walk, swim, jump rope, play soccer or do whatever makes you happy—as long as you get your heart rate pounding.
+Dance, walk, swim, jump rope, or do whatever makes you happy — as long as you get your heart rate pounding.

 Vigorous, high-intensity workouts elevate your heart rate to a faster rate for longer periods of time, so you do not need to exercise for quite as many minutes daily.
 Aim for 30-minute periods of aerobic exercise, but don’t worry if you aren’t able to reach that goal.
 Shorter walks and jogs benefit your heart health if done on a regular basis.